EnzoRafinesque/FPGA-HW-SW-/README.md

 ```

 ## Compilation
-Using the .pb obtained previously and the .json from the architechture we compile with the command “vai_c_tensorflow”  as below:
+Using the .pb obtained previously and the .json the .json for the architecture of the specified DPU (available on viis ai github) we compile with the command “vai_c_tensorflow”  as below:
 ```
 vai_c_tensorflow -f /PATH/TO/quantized_model.pb -a /PATH/TO/arch.json -o /OUTPUTPATH -n xmodel_name
 ```